 The goal of the late-day system is treating all the students the same.
 After the late days are used up, work loses a half letter grade per day.
 If you have an exceptional circumstance, contact Nick to see about getting some sort of accommodation.

 In the spirit of collegial and cooperative learning, you are free to discuss ideas and approaches with other students, and then implement the solution yourself.
 The key is this: all the code you submit you should type in and get working yourself.
-In particular, it is not appropriate to email or share multi-line code phrases to be pasted in (except with your partner).
+In particular, it is not appropriate to email or share multi-line code phrases to be pasted in.
 The Computer Science department produces many honor code cases at Stanford.
 This is not because CS is a magnet for cheating; it's just that online submissions provide a large body of evidence, and computer science has tools which do an extremely good job of finding cheating.

 Each homework submission has a "README" section where you can write notes for the grader.
 If you think a bit of collaboration may have crossed the line, mention it in your README notes for that homework.
 You can never get in honor code trouble for collaboration mentioned in this way.

 The CS101 infrastructure that supports our work within the browser is pretty advanced, so it only works with the most recent versions of Firefox, Chrome and Safari.
 Chrome and Safari will work, but Firefox provides much better error messages which can be a big help, so Firefox is recommended: get firefox.
-Microsoft Internet Explorer is a little iffy but might work.
+Microsoft Internet browsers are a little iffy but might work.

 Below is an weekly topic plan.
 Some weeks focus on coding, and other weeks have topics lectures such as "networking" or "bits and bytes".
 Often there will be a homework due Monday covering the topics of the previous week.